-The Samsung Q900R is an excellent 8k LED TV with impressive picture quality.
+The Samsung Q900R is a great 8k LED TV with impressive picture quality.
 It can very bright both in SDR and in HDR.
 Although it has a VA panel, it has wide viewing angles due to the 'Ultra Viewing Angle' layer that maintains an accurate image when viewed from the side at the expense of lower contrast.
 Despite the low native contrast ratio, dark room performance is greatly enhanced by the very good local dimming support.
 It has great HDR performance and very good reflection handling.
 The Q900 has excellent motion handling and a very low input lag.
 Finally, just like all premium Samsungs since 2018, the Q900R has FreeSync variable refresh rate support.

 The Samsung Q900 is a high-end TV.
 It is the first 8k TV in the market and is currently just above Samsung's 4k flagship, the Samsung Q90R.
 The direct 8k competitors of Samsung Q900 are expected to be the Sony Z9G and the LG SM9975.
 The Q900 marks the opening of a new era of 8k TVs.